ianstormtaylor/slate/docs/reference/slate/operation.md

   type: 'merge_node',
   path: Array,
   position: Number,
-  original: Object,
+  properties: Object,
 }
 ```

 Merge the node at `path` with its previous sibling.
 The `position` refers to either the index in the child nodes of the previous sibling in the case of [`Block`](./block.md) or [`Inline`](./inline.md) nodes, and the index in the characters of the previous sibling in the case of [`Text`](./text.md) nodes.
-The `original` property is optional and contains the block that is to be merged.
+The `properties` object contains properties of the merged node in the event that the change is undone.

 ### `move_node`